microsoft/powerbi-modeling-mcp/TROUBLESHOOTING.md

 - Checking platform-specific binaries
 - Finding the MCP binary to use from other MCP client tools
 - Troubleshooting and replacing binaries in development builds

+## Frequently Asked Questions

+**Question:** I’m unable to install the new version of the MCP server in Visual Studio Code.
+The installation hangs and never completes.

+**Answer:** [Restart the MCP Server](#restart-mcp-server) and try again.
+If that doesn’t resolve the issue, restart Visual Studio Code.